Eiyeron/sunbox-theme-hugo/README.md

-# Solar Theme for Hugo - Gruvbox edit
+# Sunbox Theme for Hugo - Gruvbox edit of Solar Theme

 ## Edits summary
 Those edits were designed to customize the original theme into what backs [my blog][retroactive]